-This webinar wants to link building performance to human wellbeing.
-We will introduce you into cognitive buildings, let you rethink comfort and show how you can include user satisfaction.
+This webinar aimed to link building performance to human wellbeing.
+We introduced you into cognitive buildings, let you rethink comfort and showed how you can include user satisfaction.

-This series of webinars is organized by INIVE with the support of the international Active House Alliance, and the venticool platform, and in cooperation with the Air Infiltration and Ventilation Centre.
+This webinar was organized by INIVE with the support of the international Active House Alliance, and the venticool platform, and in cooperation with the Air Infiltration and Ventilation Centre.

 Programme (Brussels time)

 - 15:30 | Welcome & Introduction to venticool/AIVC - Active House,

 - Hilde Breesch, KU Leuven/venticool, Belgium | Slides, Recordings

 - Yves Lambert, Renson/Active House Alliance, Belgium | Slides, Recordings

 - 15:40 | Rethinking comfort within human-building resilience, Marcel Schweiker, Universitätsklinikum Aachen, Germany | Slides, Recordings